ababic2/meow-adoption-frontend/README.md

 # Meow App React Frontend

-This project is related with [Create React App](https://github.com/ababic2/Meow/).
+This project is related with [meow-adpoption-backend](https://github.com/ababic2/Meow/).

 ## Run with npm start